-We have audited the separate financial statements of Raiffeisen Bank Kosovo J.S.C (the "Bank"), which comprise the separate statement of financial position as at December 31, 2022, and the separate statement profit or loss and other comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year ended December 31, 2022, and notes to the separate financial statements, including a summary of significant accounting policies.
-In our opinion, the separate financial statements present fairly, in all material respects, the financial position of the Bank as at December 31, 2022, and its financial performance and its cash flows for the year the ended in accordance with International Financial Reporting Standards.
+We have audited the separate financial statements of Raiffeisen Bank Kosovo J.S.C (the "Bank"), which comprise the separate statement of financial position as at December 31, 2023, and the separate statement profit or loss and other comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year ended December 31, 2023, and notes to the separate financial statements, including material accounting policy information.

+In our opinion, the separate financial statements present fairly, in all material respects, the financial position of the Bank as at December 31, 2023, and its financial performance and its cash flows for the year the ended in accordance with International Financial Reporting Standards.